Housing in Denmark

 Living costs

-As a first step, we advice you to visit the website of your Danish host institution and follow any recommendations that you find there.
+As a first step, we advise you to visit the website of your Danish host institution and follow any recommendations that you find there.

 Property prices in the capital of Denmark are on a level with many other European capitals.
 Danish properties are relatively large and housing standards are high.
-If you wish to rent a property, there are certain requirements you have to fulfill: The property must be used on a permanent basis and you must live in the property for at least 180 days per calendar year or 4 days a week.
-Persons who have no residence in Denmark, and who have not previously had residence in Denmark for a total of five years, need permission from the Ministry of Justice to purchase property in Denmark.
+If you wish to rent a property, certain requirements must be fulfilled: The property must be used on a permanent basis and you must live in it for at least 180 days per calendar year or 4 days a week.
+Persons without prior residence in Denmark for a total of five years need permission from the Ministry of Justice to purchase property.

 Possible temporary housing in Denmark